doughnutsz/Stream-HLS/examples/README.md

 # Running Examples

 This project focuses on converting PyTorch models into MLIR (Multi-Level Intermediate Representation) and running Stream-HLS to evaluate different optimization strategies.
+If you run into problems or bugs, please open an issue.

-## Directory Structure
+# 1. Directory Files and Folders

 - **pymodels**: Contains PyTorch models used as test benchmarks.
 - **[gen_mlir_designs.py](gen_mlir_designs.py)**: Converts PyTorch models into MLIR and initializes the project structure.